kazzle101/midiObsWS/README.md

 **Version 0.1 beta - December 2022**

-Written in Python 3.9, use OBS v28 or higher this comes with obs-websockets included.
+Written in Python 3.9, use OBS v28 or higher as this comes with obs-websockets 5 included.

 I've tested this in a Windows 11 PC.
 It should work with a MAC but I had problems getting tkinter installed, it should also work with Liunx distributions that have OBS 28 installed.
 The MIDI device I've used is a Behringer X-Touch Midi.